-Free Confidential Lawsuit Evaluation: If your Dell laptop battery has overheated, caused a fire or exploded, you should contact our law firm immediately.
-You may be entitled to compensation by filing a suit and our lawyers can help.
+Free Confidential Case Evaluation: If you were injured, you should contact our law firm immediately for a free review of your potential case.
+You may be entitled to compensation by filing a suit and our trial lawyers can help.

 Update: Dell Sued for $1.4 Million Over Laptop Battery Fire

 A New Zealand couple has filed a lawsuit against Dell Inc. after their $2 million lodge was allegedly destroyed in a fire started by a defective laptop battery.